-When facing difficult financial times, your first step is to seek free debt counseling from a HUD-approved, non-profit housing counseling agency.
-During a housing counseling session, the advisor will take a comprehensive look at your budget and help you identify your options so you can make an informed decision on how to proceed.
+Your first step is to seek free debt counseling.
+You should find an approved, non-profit housing counseling agency.
+The advisor will take a comprehensive look at your budget.
+They will also help you identify your options.
+This will help you make an informed decision.

-Many times a homeowner facing financial difficulties may be nervous or intimidated about contacting their mortgage company.
-Counselors can help you contact your lender and they know how to help expedite the process.
-They can even help you gather the required documents (W-2 forms, pay stubs, credit report, etc.).
+You may be too nervous to contact your mortgage company.
+Counselors can help you contact your lender for you.
+They also know how to speed up the process.
+They can even help you gather the required documents.

-If you want to stay in your house, you may consider the following Retention options.
+If you want to stay in your house, you may consider the following options:

-Repayment Plan - One of the simplest loan workout options is a repayment plan.
-You lender may agree to allow you to cure the deficiency by making the regular monthly mortgage payment, plus an additional amount to be applied toward the arrears.
-Repayment plans can extend from 2 to 18 months --- spreading out the arrears over a longer period.
-This enables a homeowner to catch up on their mortgage without undue hardship on their monthly budget.
-Servicers generally require a good faith payment up front, similar to a down payment, before they will agree to a repayment plan.
-The amount of this down payment varies, but is usually equal to a minimum of one month’s mortgage payment.
-A repayment plan may be a good option if the homeowner’s financial crisis has been resolved and they can afford to pay extra each month to catch up on their missed payments.
-For example, a repayment plan may be a good choice if the homeowner was unemployed for a period of time and is now re-employed.
+Repayment Plan.
+This is one of the simplest options.
+Your lender may agree to allow you to make regular monthly mortgage payment, plus an additional amount.
+Repayment plans can extend from two to 18 months.
+This helps your catch up on your mortgage without extra hardship.
+You usually have to make a good faith payment up front.
+The amount of this payment varies, but is usually the same as your monthly mortgage payment.
+A repayment plan may be a good option if your can afford to pay extra each month to catch up on missed payments.
+A repayment plan may be a good choice if you were unemployed for a period of time but now have a job.

-Loan Modification - A modification is a written agreement that permanently changes one or more of the original terms of the loan, such as the interest rate, payment amount, maturity date or the amount of the unpaid principal balance.
-A loan modification may be appropriate when changes in the loan terms can reduce the monthly payment amount.
+Modify Your Loan.
+This is a written agreement that changes the original terms of the loan.
+You may be able to change the interest rate, the payment amount, and other factors.
+This option works when changes in the loan terms can reduce the monthly payment amount.
+The bank must agree.
 Modifications must be in writing.

-Forbearance - A forbearance is an agreement to suspend or reduce normal monthly payments for a fixed period of time.
-At the end of the forbearance period, the borrower must cure the delinquency through a lump sum payment or qualify for a long-term repayment plan.
-Forbearance may be a viable option if the borrower will be able to resume making payments by a specific date, and will have excess income to support a repayment plan.
+Forbearance.
+This pauses your monthly payments for a period of time.
+At the end of the period, you must pay your debt.
+This can be a lump sum payment or a repayment plan.
+Forbearance may be a good option if you will be able to resume making payments by a specific date, and will have income to support repayment.

-Refinancing - Loan refinancing may be another option to lower your mortgage payment by lowering your interest rate or changing an ajustable rate to a fixed rate.
-Typically, refinancing has costs such as appraisal fees and application fees.
-If you're interested in refinancing, shop around for the best rate available.
+Refinancing – This is another option to lower your mortgage payment by taking out a new loan.
+Loans may have lower interest rates.
+Typically, refinancing has additional costs, such as application fees.
+Make sure to shop around for the best rate.

-Home Sale - If there is enough equity in the house to cover selling costs, selling the property may be an option to consider.
-If you want to sell your home, work with a licensed realtor and expect the sales process to take some time.
+Home Sale.
+If you have enough equity in the house to cover selling costs, selling the property may be a good option.
+If you want to sell your home, work with a realtor and expect the process to take some time.

-Short Sale - A short sale is the sale of a home for a price that is less than the amount necessary to pay off the loan in full.
-The lender must agree to accept the proceeds of the sale as full satisfaction of the borrower’s debt.
-You are not permitted to sell the property to a family member, and may be asked to make full or partial payments while the property is being marketed.
-As a condition of the short sale, lenders generally agree not to seek a deficiency judgment.
+Short Sale.
+This is when you sell your home for a price that is less the loan balance.
+The lender must agree to accept the profits of the sale as final payment of your debt.
+You are not allowed to sell the property to a family member.
+You may be asked to make payments while the house is for sale.
+As a condition of the short sale, lenders agree not to seek a deficiency judgment.
 However, you are usually required to pay taxes on the difference between the total debt and net proceeds of the short sale, which is reported to the IRS as income.